akhil27051999/AWS-3-Tier-Architecture/README.md

 ---

-## Project 3: Hosting Three-Tier Application on AWS
+## Project 3: Hosting Three-Tier Wen Application on AWS

 **Goal**: Combine Infrastructure as Code with manual provisioning for flexible deployment of Three-Tier Application.